-x^{wii} See 'Statement on Violence against Dalit women in India and Nepal' received by Commission on Human Rights by Asian Legal Resource Centre 2004.
+&lt;sup>x See 'Statement on Violence against Dalit women in India and Nepal' received by Commission on Human Rights by Asian Legal Resource Centre 2004.

-x^{wiii} See also Dalit women in India: issues and perspectives by Prahlad Gangaram Jogdand, Gyan Books, 1995 xiix See 'Long Behind Schedule - a study on the plight of scheduled caste Hindus in Pakistan' by Zufilkar Shah 2007, submitted to IIDS and IDSN.
+xi See also Dalit women in India: issues and perspectives by Prahlad Gangaram Jogdand, Gyan Books, 1995 xii See 'Long Behind Schedule - a study on the plight of scheduled caste Hindus in Pakistan' by Zufilkar Shah 2007, submitted to IIDS and IDSN.

-^{xx} See also "Christian women face unknown world in Pakistan" by Lys Anzia, Women News Network.
+xiii See also "Christian women face unknown world in Pakistan" by Lys Anzia, Women News Network.
 May 18, 2009.

-xxi See also "Poverty, discrimination and slavery - The reality of bonded labour in India, Nepal and Pakistan" by Krishna Prasad Upadhyaya Anti-Slavery International 2008 and "THE CHOICE OF REFORMS - The human rights situation of ethnic, linguistic, religious minorities, scheduled castes Hindus and indigenous people in Pakistan" - a xxii See also Dalit Women: Fear and Discrimination by Meena Anand, Gyan Books, 2005: 52 xxiii See also 'The human rights situation of Dalits in Bangladesh, their socio-economic problems, legal and constitutional protections, and the issues of discrimination on the basis of caste and lower status'- a joint NGO Submission by Bangladesh Dalit and Excluded Rights Movement, Nagorik Uddyog and the International Dalit Solidarity Network related to Bangladesh for the 4th UPR session, February 2009.
+xiv See also "Poverty, discrimination and slavery - The reality of bonded labour in India, Nepal and Pakistan" by Krishna Prasad Upadhyaya Anti-Slavery International 2008 and "THE CHOICE OF REFORMS - The human rights situation of ethnic, linguistic, religious minorities, scheduled castes Hindus and indigenous people in Pakistan" - a Joint NGO report to the UN Committee on the Elimination of Racial Discrimination (CERD) for the examination of the 15th-20th periodic reports of Pakistan at the 74th CERD session in February 2009.

+xv See also Dalit Women: Fear and Discrimination by Meena Anand, Gyan Books, 2005: 52 xvi See also 'The human rights situation of Dalits in Bangladesh, their socio-economic problems, legal and constitutional protections, and the issues of discrimination on the basis of caste and lower status'- a joint NGO Submission by Bangladesh Dalit and Excluded Rights Movement, Nagorik Uddyog and the International Dalit Solidarity Network related to Bangladesh for the 4th UPR session, February 2009.